archivesspace/archivesspace/clustering/README.md

      /etc/init.d/aspace-cluster start-tenant exampletenant

-and you can monitor each instance's log file under `/aspace.local/tenants/exampletenant/logs/`, and once they're started, you should be able to connect to each instance with your web browser.
+and you can monitor each instance's log file under `/aspace.local/tenants/exampletenant/logs/`.
+Once they're started, you should be able to connect to each instance with your web browser at the configured URLs.

 # Configuring the load balancer